The Cape of Many Colours

 Distance: 362 km / 226 miles

-The blooms of South Africa’s flower routes occur from July until October depending on the region each year, so you have plenty of time to linger longer and smell the flowers.
-In the Northern Cape, Namaqualand daisies and more than 3500 floral species emerge in spring – from early August to the end of September and offer one of the worlds greatest "flower shows".
+In the Northern Cape, Namaqualand daisies and more than 3500 floral species emerge from early August to the end of September offering one of the world’s greatest flower shows.
 The route also offers quaint towns and hidden gems, which make it a special experience to remember forever.

 Days 19 - 20: Cederberg